ghuntley/ghuntley.github.io/_drafts/_posts/xamarin-application-semantic-versioning.md

 summary: ''
 layout: post
 ---
-One of the unique things about Xamarin is the ability to share a large chunk of code between platforms.
+One of the unique things about Xamarin is the ability to share a large chunk of code between all of the mobile platforms which provides an unique opportunity to version mobile applications as a complete unit.

-This vies as I haven't seen much discussion about how to express this in Semantic Versioning (SemVer),
+A Xamarin application typically consists of a core library where all the business logic is stored and tiny per-platform library implementations of non-portable services (i.e. `CoreLocationService : ILocationService`) and finally

 .NET Core is a platform of NuGet packages, of frameworks and distributed as a unit.
 Each of these platform layers can be versioned separately for product agility and to accurately describe product changes.
 While there is significant versioning flexibility, there is a desire to version the platform as a unit to make the product easier to understand.